Fadiga de alarmes em hospitais

 Neurological Response

 The brain adapts by reducing its alerting response to familiar stimuli.
-Clinical alarm sounds no longer trigger the same urgency response — a normal neurological adaptation to repetitive noise that becomes dangerous in this context.
+Clinical alarm sounds no longer trigger the same urgency response: a normal neurological adaptation that becomes dangerous in this context.

 4